 DLL stands for Dynamic Link Library.
-It is a library that consists of code which needs be hidden.
+It is a library that consists of code that needs to be hidden.
 The code is encapsulated inside this library.
-An Application can consist of many DLLs.
+An application can consist of many DLLs.
 These can be shared with the other applications as well.

-Other applications which need to share this DLL need not worry about the code intricacies as long as it is able to call the function on this DLL.
+Other applications which share this DLL need not worry about the code intricacies as long as it is able to call the function on this DLL.

 Q #15) What is Caching?

 Answer: Caching means storing data temporarily in the memory so that the application can access the data from the cache instead of looking for its original location.
 This increases the performance of the application and its speed.
 System.Runtime.Caching namespace is used for Caching information in .Net.